malloydata/malloy/docs/_src/language/join.md

 ## Join Example

 This example demonstrates the definition of several different joins in a model and their use in a query.
+Entire subtrees of data can be joined.
+In the example below, `aircraft` joins `aircraft_models`.  `flights` jois aircraft (which already has a join to aircraft manufacturer).
+The tree nature of the join relationship retained.

+  `group_by: aircraft.aircraft_models.manufacturer`

 ```malloy
 --! {"isRunnable": true, "runMode": "auto",   "isPaginationEnabled": true, "size":"large"}